-A patient representative is stationed at the Critical Care Waiting Area from 8 a.m. to 4:30 p.m.
-Patient representatives assist family members in communicating with members of the health care team and addressing the needs of families and visitors.
+A patient representative/volunteer is stationed at the ICU/CCU Waiting Area from 8 a.m. to 4:30 p.m.
+Patient representatives and volunteers assist family members in communicating with members of the health care team and addressing the needs of families and visitors.
 Please contact the patient representative

 if you have any problems or questions by calling 601.553.6392.
 We are here to serve you and to make your stay as comfortable as possible.

 The nursing staff works with the doctors and other health care team members to provide care for your loved one.
 At the time of admission into the ICU/CCU units, your nurse will help explain the necessary treatment.
 Members of the nursing staff are on duty 24 hours a day.

 The doctors will be in touch with you about your loved one.
 They may contact you in the waiting area, in the ICC/CCU units or by telephone.
 Because of emergencies, surgeries and other delays, your doctors may not be able to make rounds at the same time each day.